tgents/uw-info-498-android/README.md

 You will need to create a new project through Android Studio.
 Make sure to name your project **sunspotter**, so that the package is `edu.uw.uwnetid.sunspotter`. _You will need to save the project inside your cloned repo!_

-Once again, target API 19 (4.4 KitKat) as your minimum SDK.
+Once again, target API 15 (4.0.3 Ice Cream Sandwich) as your minimum SDK.
 You should start with a single empty Activity; you will need to build the layout from scratch.
+Once you've created the app, go into the `build.gradle` file (Module level) and set the target SDK to be **21**.

 ### Layout and Appearance
 Your SunSpotter app should run in a single Activity (screen), following the rough mock-up below: